Rising deaths from dengue, heat wave show how climate change is hurting India’s health, says study

 These trends have been evident in the rising number of heat wave deaths in recent years.
 In 2015, India recorded more than 2,400 heat wave deaths, with the majority of these occurring in Andhra Pradesh and Telangana.
 In 2016, there were more than 1,100 heat wave deaths.
 These recent heat waves have been accompanied by severe droughts in regions of central India like Marathwada and Bundelkhand.

-Data from the National Disaster Management Authority shows the clear rise in the number of fatalities due to heat waves since1992.
+Data from the National Disaster Management Authority shows the clear rise in the number of fatalities due to heat waves since 2000.

 The spread of dengue